SynergyUSAllc/SynergyAutoLogOff/README.md

 No installation needed

-There is built version for those in a hurry.
+There is also a built version for those in a hurry.
 Checked by VirusTotal for malware.

 ## **How To Use**